Migrant deaths along the Mexico–United States border: Accidents

-Incidents of Border Patrol use of force
+Border Patrol use of force Incidents

 According to Rodolfo Acuña, Professor Emeritus of Chicano Studies at California State University, "Mexico's Ministry of Foreign Affairs reported 117 cases of human rights abuses by US officials against migrants from 1988 to 1990, including fourteen deaths.
 During the 1980s, Border Patrol agents shot dozens of people, killing eleven and permanently disabling ten."

 On May 28, 1994, Martín García Martínez was shot by a Border Patrol agent at the San Ysidro port of entry.
-He died on July 3 as a result of his injuries.
+On 3rd July, he succumbed to his injuries.

 In May 2000, an illegal immigrant was shot in the shoulder by a border patrolman near Brownsville, Texas, and died later from the wounds.

 In January 2006, an eight-year veteran of the Border Patrol, fearful of stones which were being thrown at him shot Guillermo Martinez Rodriguez, a known people smuggler who had been detained 11 times prior.
-Rodriguez, with a gunshot to the back of his right shoulder, crossed back to Mexico and was taken to the Red Cross in Tijuana where he died twenty-five and a half hours later from the injury.
+Rodriguez, with a gunshot to the back of his right shoulder, crossed back to Mexico and was taken to the Red Cross in Tijuana, where he died twenty-five and a half hours later from the injury.
 Under the Border Patrol's use-of-force guidelines, agents are permitted to employ lethal force against rock throwers if they pose a threat.

 In January 2007, border patrol agent Nicholas Corbett shot and killed Francisco Javier Domínguez Rivera after the latter tried to smash his head with a rock according to the officer's lawyer.
 After the agent was acquitted of wrongdoing, a civil suit was filed on behalf of Rivera's parents.
-This civil suit claimed that the United States government was responsible for wrongful death of Rivera due to the fact that the agent was performing his official duty.
-Mexico lodged an official protest with the United States over the death stating its "firm condemnation" and "serious concern over the recurrence of this type of incident."
+This civil suit claimed that the United States government was responsible for the wrongful death of Rivera because the agent was performing his official duty.
+Mexico lodged an official protest with the United States over the death, stating its "firm condemnation" and "serious concern over the recurrence of this type of incident."
 The protest demanded an exhaustive investigation.
 Though the incident was recorded by surveillance cameras, the recording was not very clear.